ArthurianX/hive-one-search/README.md

 -   TypeScript: Added basic interfaces and types to components, no need for something more in the scope of this project
 -   Even though I'm using Next.js, I could've gotten the data directly, but I choose to simulate a random interval to fetch the data so the search component has to handle the lack of data as well.
+-   I used styled components only in the search component itself, it was easier faster to me.

 # Hive.one part - Frontend Take Home Task